MelNunez02/CareerSwipe/Brainstroming.md

 - Event Finder App: Yes, focusing on core functionality like nearby event discovery and notifications is valuable.
 - WhatDoIDo: Yes, the basic idea of providing quick suggestions is appealing in its simplest form.
 How clearly defined is the product you want to build?
-- CareerSwipe: Well-defined with a clear audience and features that align with mobile-first usage.
-Event Finder App: Clear scope for its primary purpose, with potential for further expansion.
-- WhatDoIDo: The concept is clear but would benefit from more detailed feature planning.